abhay420coder/Theory/frontend developer/Angular/ANGULAR BY ARC/012 Reactive Forms part-4.md

     // after submitting form then resetted form  :- if you want you can use this.formGroupName.reset()

+    //
   }

   // Reset form  by function
   resetForm(){
     this.formGroupName.reset();
+  }

+// Form Array
+    // getter for FormArray
+   get FormArray1() :FormArray{ // this is  to get formArray  from form Group
+    return this.formGroupName.controls["FormArray1"] as FormArray; // it works as an array , it means  we are getting an array
+  }

+  // add  formContrls to  form Array addFormControlIntoFormArray1(){
+    let formArr = this.formGroupName.get('FormArray1') as FormArray // or let empArr = this.FormArray1

+    let FormGroup1ForFormArray1 = this.fb.group({
+    'FormControlName1ForFormArray1': new FormControl('Value Here',   [  Validators.minLength(4),Validators.required ,Validators.maxLength(8) ]
+                                        ),
+    // Validators.compose is used for re-use :- you can check on google 'FormControlName2ForFormArray1': new FormControl('Value Here',  Validators.compose([
+                                                                            Validators.minLength(4),
+                                                                            Validators.required ,
+                                                                            Validators.maxLength(8)
+                                                                        ])
+                                        ),
+    'FormControlName3ForFormArray1': new FormControl(),
+    })
+    formArr.push(FormGroup1ForFormArray1);  // or this.employeeDetails.push(empDetails)
+  }
+  // remove  formContrls to  form Array deleteControlFromFormArray1(Index: number) {
+    this.FormArray1.removeAt(Index);
   }

 }